ppuleo/ppuleo.github.io/_posts/2013-11-13-angularjs-timing-multiple-resource-resolves-ngroute-and-ui-router.md

 <p><strong>demo:&nbsp;<a href="http://embed.plnkr.co/GudLBQP0INk6CVF04gWr/preview" target="_blank">Example 3</a></strong></p>
 <h2>Resolve multiple resource promises</h2>
 <p>And what if you want to fully resolve multiple resource promises before your route/state change?
-No problem, just return your own promise and use $q.all to wait for all resource promises to resolve.</p>
+No problem, just use $q.all to wait for all resource promises to resolve.</p>
 {% highlight javascript %}
 // example $stateProvider config in our main module config (using ui-router)